talkable/talkable-docs/source/advanced_features/shopify_coupons_auto_sync.rst

 To enable coupon auto-sync in a coupon list, go to the coupon list edit/create page (All reports → Coupon lists) and check "Enable Coupon List Shopify Auto Sync".
 If this checkbox is disabled (you are unable to check/uncheck), it means this site already uses the :ref:`Coupon Webhook <web_hooks/create_coupon>` and will be created automatically — no coupons can be directly uploaded to Shopify.
 Instead, coupons are delivered to Coupon Webhook URL, and should be handled from there.
 If you’d like to turn on/off Shopify auto-sync, you’ll need to first disable the Coupon Webhook.

 .. note::
   Talkable uses a Shopify Price Rule ID (if present) to determine where to upload newly generated coupons.
 It is recommended to leave it blank when creating coupon lists.
 If blank, Talkable will create a Price Rule based on coupon list configuration and store its ID in the coupon list.
+  When you try to create a coupon list with a 100% discount you have to provide a Price Rule ID manually.
+That was made for preventing mistakes in the PriceRule setup.

   Please see **Advanced features** for more information about Shopify Price Rule ID.

 What is Price Rule?